daisychelangat/my-pet-favorito/README.md

-# my-pet-favor
+# my-pet-favorito
-#### {A pet, or companion animal, is an animal kept primarily for a person's company or entertainment rather than as a working animal,
-livestock or a laboratory animal.
-Popular pets are often considered to have attractive appearances, intelligence and relatable personalities, but some pets may be taken in on an altruistic basis (such as a stray animal) and accepted by the owner regardless of these characteristics.This website is just a sample of a pet website.It describes my personal pet.
+#### {A pet, or companion animal, is an animal kept primarily for a person's company or entertainment rather than as a working animal,livestock or a laboratory animal.
+Popular pets are often considered to have attractive appearances,intelligence and relatable personalities, but some pets may be taken in on an altruistic basis (such as a stray animal) and accepted by the owner regardless of these characteristics.This website is just a sample of a pet website.It describes my personal pet.}, {03-12-2020}

-}, {03-12-2020}
 #### By **{}Daisy Rop
 Kosh Komen
 Lillian Claire**
-## Description
-{This is a detailed description of your application, including its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }
+## Description{It is widely believed among the public, and among many scientists, that pets probably bring mental and physical health benefits to their owners; a 1987 NIH statement cautiously argued that existing data was "suggestive" of a significant benefit.
+A recent dissent comes from a 2017 RAND study, which found that at least in the case of children, having a pet per se failed to improve physical or mental health by a statistically significant amount; instead, the study found children who were already prone to being healthy were more likely to get pets in the first place.
+Unfortunately, conducting long-term randomized trials to settle the issue would be costly or infeasible.}
 ## Setup/Installation Requirements
 * This is a great place
 * to list setup instructions